inovex/kotlin-multiplatform-sample/README.md

-# Clean Architecutre With Kotlin Multiplatform Example
+# Clean Architecture With Kotlin Multiplatform Example

 A minimal example app for Android and iOS, based on the MVVM pattern and using Kotlin Multiplatform.